APARNA2109/Enterprise-Knowledge-Base-Search-and-Query-with-Azure-OpenAI-and-Azure-AISearch/Exercise 1.md

     - **BatchPushResults**: Once the paragraphs are extracted from the document, this Azure Function is triggered.
 This function handles two tasks:

         - If required, it translates the extracted text using Azure Translator.
-        - It then converts the processed text into embeddings using Azure OpenAI Service.
+        - It then converts the processed text into embeddings using the Azure OpenAI Service.
         - This function could be triggered by a queue message or by the completion of the first function.

     - **ApiQnA**: When a user submits a search query, this Azure Function is triggered.
 This function performs several crucial steps: